| Title: | Useful Tools for Cognitive Diagnosis Modeling |

 A J items x K attributes Q-matrix ( |

-returns an object of class orderQ
+orderQ returns an object of class orderQ.

-The reordered Q-matrix (matrix
+order.QThe reordered Q-matrix (matrix).

-Comparison information between the different column configurations of the Q-matrix and the target Q-matrix, including the average absolute difference and the average Tucker index of factor congruence (matrix
+configsComparison information between the different column configurations of the Q-matrix and the target Q-matrix, including the average absolute difference and the average Tucker index of factor congruence (matrix).
+The function will not look for all possible specifications if a perfect match is found.

-Function call specifications (list
+specificationsFunction call specifications (list).

 Francisco J. Abad, Universidad Autónoma de Madrid